Great Roast Pork Christmas Meal Recipe

 - Pinch of salt

-- Good pinch of freshly ground black pepper
+- A good pinch of freshly ground black pepper

 - 2 tablespoons of white wine vinegar – add to taste